 Vegas–that was something else, a city of lights and mass spending.
 The only thing I cared to do when there was to sit in the pool all day, with a tall mojito–no sugar, just lime juice and a bit of honey.
 I felt primal, in some womb of cool water surrounded by some of the worst heat on the planet.
 I remember hiking around Lake Mead and worrying about where people would get their water in the future.
 I was videotaping for my book, Back to the Garden (Tom Hibbard just did a good review of it here).
 And I remember writing it, being concerned for people in future generations who will live in a different world.
 But mostly, as Tom pointed out, the novel is surreal.
 I spent a lot of time writing “in the desert”–my mind was there, bringing back all my memories of being there.
 I was surprised how Tom really nailed it.
 I didn’t talk to a lot of people about my novel, in any in-depth way.
 I found a few who were interested in the novel and wanted to use it for promoting a PR term, but somehow the essence of what I was doing got lost in the shuffle.
 (Tom is an old friend–I had no idea he was going to review the book.)
 He seemed to truly understand what the novel was really about.
 He said, “One of the defining facets of eco-fiction is that the human perspective is only a small, subservient part of the wider, global perspective.”
 I was surprised he got that, that he got me in a sense.
 Authors who bring novels to the world risk their privacy and soul, and it’s scary.
 There are always salesmen or wolves at the door, and I have learned to ignore them because they just do not get it.
-The downright idea behind this novel, besides wanting to warn about global warming, is that humans are ephemeral, but that does not excuse of from our responsibilities to our habitat, to each other, to our future generations.
+The downright idea behind this novel, besides wanting to warn about global warming, is that humans are ephemeral, but that does not excuse us from our responsibilities to our habitat, to each other, to our future generations.
 As one character put it in the book’s prologue:

 I hope this book serves to remind the mountain people of our stewardship to the great web in which we weave and walk thin lines.

-There is a humility in living on this Earth with a mindset of concern for other species, for ourselves, for our ancestors.
+There is a humility in living on this Earth with a mindset of concern for other species, for ourselves, for our descendants.
 I feel that the desert reflects this humility that I have so often felt, and once again Tom really nailed it when quoting from the novel, and drawing from those quotes, said:

 “Way up there the mountains stood as heartily as ever.”
 There is a spiritual source to life in the garden, but the spirituality, the “dream,” is derived from a direct contact with nature.
 The sprawling cities are deserted; only unfathomable space remains.
 “I shook off the old icons.
 They meant nothing anymore.”
 As pretense crumbles in its own instability, the real pleasures and rewards of life are brought forward.
 They are brought forward in their essential spontaneity and singularity… “We craved the cold,” says one character, the cold of sparseness rather than the heat of crowded close contact.